An improved bilinear restriction estimate for the paraboloid in $\mathbb{R}^3$: Introduction

 Let us briefly mention the recent progress on the restriction and bilinear restriction problems for paraboloid in $\R^3$.
-In 2003, Tao \cite{MR2033842} proved the sharp bilinear restriction estimate for the paraboloid in $\R^3$ for the pair $(p,q)=(2,10/3+\epsilon)$ for an arbitrary number $\epsilon>0$\footnote{In the paper, he proved the sharp $L^2$ bilinear restriction estimate for the paraboloid in $\R^n$ up to the endpoint for all the dimensions $n$.} (the point c), which implies the restriction estimate for the paraboloid for $q>10/3$ by \cite{MR1625056}.
-His proof is based on Wolff's two ends argument in \cite{MR1836285}, where he proved the sharp bilinear restriction estimate for the cone.
+In 2003, Tao \cite{MR2033842} proved the sharp bilinear restriction estimate for the paraboloid in $\R^3$ for the pair $(p,q)=(2,10/3+\epsilon)$ for an arbitrary number $\epsilon>0$ (the point $c$)\footnote{In the paper, it is proved the sharp $L^2$ bilinear restriction estimate for the paraboloid in $\R^n$ up to the endpoint for all the dimensions $n$.}, which implies the restriction estimate for the paraboloid for $q>10/3$ by \cite{MR1625056}.
+His proof is based on Wolff's two ends argument in \cite{MR1836285}, where Wolff proved the sharp bilinear restriction estimate for the cone.
 The (linear) restriction estimate of Tao is improved by Bourgain and Guth \cite{MR2860188} to the range $q>3.3$ (the point $ii$), where they introduced the multilinear technique and combined it with some Kakeya estimate to get a better restriction estimate.
-Recently, Guth \cite{MR3454378} improved the restriction estimate to the range $q>3.25$ (the point \textit{iii}).
-More precisely, he introduced a broad function estimate and proved it for $q>3.25$ by using a polynomial partitioning.
-This broad function estimate is slightly weaker than the bilinear restriction estimate, but it works equally well to the restriction problem, so he was able to prove the restriction estimate for the same range of $q$.
+Recently, Guth \cite{MR3454378} improved the restriction estimate to the range $q>13/4$ (the point \textit{iii}).
+More precisely, he introduced the notion of a broad function and proved a broad function estimate for $q>13/4$ by using polynomial partitioning.
+This broad function estimate is slightly weaker than the bilinear restriction estimate, but the argument of \cite{MR1625056} still works equally well with the broad function estimate, so he was able to prove the restriction estimate for the same range of $q$.
 The restriction estimate of Guth is extended to the point $iv$ by Shayya \cite{MR3694293} (see also \cite{Kim2017SomeRO}).
 The most recent result is due to Wang \cite{Wang2018ARE} (the point \textit{v}), where she proved the restriction estimate for $q>3+3/13$ by proving the broad function estimate for the same range of $q$.
-Her proof of the broad function estimate combines Wolff's two ends argument with polynomial partitioning techniques.
+Her proof of the broad function estimate combines Wolff's two ends argument with polynomial partitioning.
 For earlier results, we refer to Tao, Vargas and Vega \cite{MR1625056}, in particular, Table 1 on page 969 of their paper.